 Completing a bladder diary is a simple process.
-The patient will begin their diary when they wake up each morning, and continue making notes throughout the day.
-Whenever a liquid is consumed, write down the serving size, the type of liquid, and how much liquid was consumed.
-Fortunately, most containers list the serving size, and how many ounces is in each serving.
+The patient begins their diary when they wake up each morning, and continues making notes throughout the day.
+At Urology Austin, the diary consists of three sections: fluids, urination, and accidents.

 Each time a fluid is consumed, the patient will indicate this by date, time, what type of fluid was consumed, and how much of each fluid.
 Fortunately, most containers list the serving size and the ounces in each serving.

 Bladder diary – urination